 Pack of 12: $12-18

 The classic choice for traditional Copperplate and Spencerian.
 Highly flexible with exceptional line variation, but requires feather-light touch and proper technique.
-Less durable than Nikko/Zebra G, making it better suited for experienced calligraphers creating finished pieces rather than extensive practice.
+Less durable than Nikko/Zebra G, which makes it better suited for experienced calligraphers creating finished pieces rather than extensive practice.

 Best For: